Donald Trump will get the names of jurors in New York criminal trial, but they will remain anonymous to the public - ExBulletin

 Among other things, prosecutors noted that Trump made social media posts claiming that the jury that convicted his former adviser Roger Stone of obstructing a congressional investigation and other charges in 2020 was totally biased, tainted and shameful!

-They also noted that he posted about the grand jury that indicted him in New York and referenced the special Georgia grand jury that investigated his efforts to overturn his 2020 election loss to Joe Biden as an illegal, special kangaroo court to secure Trump's grand jury. .
+They also noted that he posted about the grand jury that indicted him in New York and referenced the special Georgia grand jury that investigated his efforts to overturn his 2020 election loss to Joe Biden calling it an illegal kangaroo court.
+Trump Grand Jury.”

 Trump's lawyers said they agreed that jurors' names should not be made public, but for different reasons.
-They cited what they called extremely damaging media attention associated with the case before the trial and took issue with the prosecution's characterization of its previous comments about jurors.
+They cited what they called extremely damaging media attention associated with the case before the trial and took issue with the prosecution's characterization of his earlier comments about jurors.

 In addition to limiting access to jurors' names, prosecutors wanted Merchan to warn Trump that he would lose that privilege if he publicly disclosed their names or if he engaged in harassment or disruptive conduct that threatened security. or the integrity of the jurors.

-Merchan said he would rule on that point when he rules on the lawsuits' request for a gag order that would prevent Trump from making public statements about jurors, witnesses and others involved in the case .
+Merchan said he would rule on that point when he rules on the lawsuits' request for a gag order that would prevent Trump from making public statements about jurors, witnesses and others involved in the affair.

 |